Andrew Banks: HR career

 Banks served as an Advisor to the Search practice of the company until July 2015.

 Entrepreneur

 Andrew Banks has been investing in various types of companies in Australia since 1988, including property development and home apartment renovation, residential hotels (Sebel Manly), commercial property (53 Martin Place), as well as operating businesses such as Krispy Kreme Australia, a cosmetics distributor and an online recruiting entity.

 In 2015 Banks appeared as one of the 'Sharks' on the inaugural season of Shark Tank where he invested in Bottlepops, Synxsole and the Hamdog.
-Banks returned for 2016 Season Two of Shark Tank Australia as well as Season Three, which aired in 2017.
+Banks returned for the second season Shark Tank Australia in 2016 as well as the third season, which aired in 2017.

 Other activities

 Andrew retains an interest in film and theatre.
 He has served as Chairman of the NIDA Foundation Trust (National Institute of Dramatic Arts Foundation Trust), resigning in 2014 due to his move offshore.
 Banks continues as a Trust Director.

 Banks is founding partner and producer of production company, Lila 9th Productions, together with Cameron Lamb and the company is actively developing new projects.
 Lila 9th Productions' completed movie projects include 'Daydream Nation' (Canada), 'Syrup' and 'Kumiko the Treasure Hunter' which won a Sundance award in 2014.

 Banks is a member of business leaders' group WPO (World presidents' Organisation) following on from membership of YPO (Young presidents' Organisation) which he joined in 1988.

 Together with Geoff Morgan, Andrew Banks has authored four books on recruiting: